 Many Glacier (where the two most popular trails are), North Fork and Goat Haunt are some preferred destinations.
 Massive mountains, lakes and glacier viewing will take your breath away.

-Lake McDonald, the largest at 500 feet deep and 10 miles long is where you will find the Lake McDonald Lodge, where you can relax by its massive fireplace in the evenings, listening to a ranger-led evening program.
+Lake McDonald, the largest at 500 feet deep and 10 miles long is where you will find the Lake McDonald Lodge.
+Here you can relax by its massive fireplace in the evenings, listening to a ranger-led evening program.
 Take a scenic boat tour on the DeSmet or hike to the beautiful waterfalls.

-Logan Pass, calendar worthy, with its bountiful wildflowers carpeting the landscape, is where you will be at the highest elevation, 6,640 feet.
+Logan Pass, with its bountiful wildflowers carpeting the landscape, is where you'll be at the highest elevation: 6,640 feet.
 Best to use the shuttle bus to get here, as parking is limited.

 St. Mary Valley is home to the Blackfoot Reservation, the Blackfoot Glacier being the largest in the park.
 Tribal dancers and drummers perform here at this Visitors Center.
 Some of the best views in the park are here, looking out at Red Eagle Mountain.

-Many different lodging options are available at the park - historic hotels from the 1900's to the more modern, and rustic cabins and backcountry chalets to choose from too.
-Dress in layers, as in some places in the park it could be in the high 90's, while other places are experiencing snow showers.
+Many different lodging options are available at the park – historic hotels from the 1900's to the more modern.
+There are rustic cabins and backcountry chalets to choose from, too.
+Dress in layers, as some places in the park could be in the high 90s, while other places are experiencing snow showers.

-However you arrive, it will be hard to leave the beautiful vast wildnerness of Glacier National Park.
+However you arrive, it will be hard to leave the beautiful vast wilderness of Glacier National Park.